silentorb/game-design/marloth/rpg/rpg-design.md

     * A player could consistently only choose certain disadvantages, which isn't terrible but feels off
       * Players have less incentive to explore disadvantages than they do advantages
     * Rogue-lite disadvantage selection does not have the fun factor that selecting disadvantages did with GURPS because it was all before the gameplay started and didn't feel as life and death as choosing a disadvantage while in the middle of trying to survive
-  * I want at least some of the disadvantages to represent vices, and it's wrong to have players actively choosing their vices
+  * I want at least some of the disadvantages to represent vices, and it's not good to require players to actively choose vices
 * It would probably work better at both a thematic and gameplay level for disadvantage acquisition to be influence by player actions
   * For example, having a creature type that, when visible on screen long enough over time, would give the player a disadvantage relating to that creature type
 * I like the idea of having numeric disadvantage accumulators during an outing, and then when the player sleeps those accumulators are applied and translated to the acquisition of actual disadvantages which are presented to the player via a UI screen